c4em/collei/README.md

 </table>
 <h2>Setup</h2>
 First you'll have to make a decision, whether you want to fork Collei or generate your own version from the template. <br> <br>
-Forking the repository has the benefit of being able to apply fixed and updates to your version easily, with the downside of having to have the repository publicly visible in your GitHub profile due to GitHub limitations. <br> <br>
+Forking the repository has the benefit of being able to apply fixes and updates to your version easily, with the downside of having to have the repository publicly visible in your GitHub profile due to GitHub limitations.
+This is the recommended way if you do not know how to manage a git repository.<br> <br>
 If you wish to keep the repository private, you'll have to generate it from the template, with the downside of having to apply patches manually.
-<h4>Option a: Fork the repository</h3>
+<h3>Option a: Fork the repository</h3>
 <img src="https://files.catbox.moe/n75q20.png">
-<h4>Option b: Generate from template</h3>
+<h3>Option b: Generate from template</h3>
 <img src="https://files.catbox.moe/dtuhxp.png">

 <h3>Copy your cookies</h3>